Ajxxxs/news101/README.md

-news application created with react calling new api and much more.
+news application created with react calling news api and much more.